-Since a very young age, Palmieri-Mouded was always drawn to public service, and actively participated in various groups within her community and church, tirelessly supporting local education initiatives and programs.
+From a very young age, Palmieri-Mouded has been drawn to public service, and actively participated in various groups within her community and church, tirelessly supporting local education initiatives and programs.

-Throughout 2020, Commissioner Palmieri-Mouded was also the Liaison to various Advisory Boards, including: the Youth Service Commission, Homeless trust Fund Advisory Board, Advisory Board on the Disabled, Industrial Pollution Control Authority, Commission on the Status of Women, Union County College Board of School Estimate and the Community Development Block Grant Advisory Board.
+Throughout 2021, Palmieri-Mouded was also the Commissioner Liaison to various Advisory Boards, including: the Union County Performing Arts Center Board of Trustees, the Youth Services Commission, the Homeless Trust Fund Advisory Board, the Advisory Board on the Disabled, the Commission on the Status of Women and the Union County College Board of School Estimates.

 After the premature birth of her twin boys, Palmieri-Mouded made the decision to put her career on hold and stay home to take care of her children.

 A lifelong resident of Union County, Palmieri-Mouded was born and raised in Elizabeth, NJ, and now lives in Westfield with her husband George and their five children including four young boys – twins Matthew and Christopher, Nicholas, and Ryan; and their daughter, Adeline.